dorwmadanes/dorwmadanes/README.md

 - 👋 Hi, I’m Dor Wachner
-- 👀 I’m interested in Algorithmics, ML and Math.
+- 👀 I’m interested in Algorithmics, ML, Math and Sports.
 - 📫 How to reach me: **email**: dorw@madanes.com **phone**: +972-509529152
 - 😄 Pronouns: וכנר
 - ⚡ Fun fact: used to be a professional basketball player.